-□ As a minimum, each crewmember SHALL have a life jacket intended for small boat sailing or other active boating (no belt packs).
-Each such life jacket SHALL be USCG, ISO, or applicable government approved.
+As a minimum, each crewmember SHALL have a life jacket intended for small boat sailing or other active boating (no belt packs).
+Each such life jacket SHALL be USCG or ISO approved.
 Life jackets SHALL be equipped with a whistle, be fitted with marine grade retro-reflective material, should be marked with the boat's or wearer's name and be compatible with the wearer's safety harness.
-(3.1.1, 3.1.2, 3.1.3)
+If the life jacket is inflatable, it SHALL be regularly checked for air retention.
+(3.1.1, 3.1.2)

 - Boats should carry jacklines and the jacklines should be rigged prior to severe weather conditions. - Boats should be equipped with an adequate number of safety harnesses and tethers to accommodate the minimum number of crew that must be on deck during severe weather conditions. - Safety tethers should not be more than 6'7" (2m) long and should have a minimum tensile strength of 4500 lb.
 (20kN).
 The tether should have a snap hook at its far end and a means to quickly disconnect the tether at the chest end.
 (3.1.4) - The jacklines should have a breaking strength of at least 4500 lb.
 (20kN), should allow the crew to reach all points on deck and should be connected to similarly strong attachment points.
-(3.2.1) - Multihulls should have jacklines or attachment points that are accessible when the vessel is inverted.
-(3.2.3) - The "Person in Charge" should ensure that each life jacket, jackline, safety harness and tether is inspected at least once annually.
+(3.2.1) - Multihulls should have jacklines or attachment points that are accessible when the vessel is inverted. - □ The "Person in Charge" should ensure that each life jacket, jackline, safety harness and tether is inspected at least once annually.